Juan de Tolosa: Personal life

 In 1550, Tolosa married Leonor Cortés Moctezuma, born out of wedlock and the daughter of Isabel Moctezuma and Hernán Cortés.
-She had a son, Juan de Tolosa Cortés Moctezuma, and two daughters, Isabel de Tolosa Cortés de Moctezuma who married Juan de Oñate Salazar and Leonor de Tolosa Cortés Moctezuma who married Cristobal de Zaldivar Mendoza.
-Other daughters, names unknown, were said to be in a monastery in Seville, Spain in 1604.
+The couple had a son, Juan de Tolosa Cortés Moctezuma, and two daughters, Isabel de Tolosa Cortés de Moctezuma who married Juan de Oñate Salazar and Leonor de Tolosa Cortés Moctezuma who married Cristobal de Zaldivar Mendoza.
+Other daughters, names unknown, were said to live in a monastery in Seville, Spain in 1604.

 Death

-The date of Tolosa's death is unknown although both he and his wife died before 1594.
+The date of Tolosa's death is unknown, although both he and his wife died before 1594.

-In 1576, a Matías de Tolosa, requested an emigration licence in order to assist his "rich brother Juan" in New Spain.
-The request is accompanied by a letter written from Acapulco which informs us of a good personal network by Juan which makes an identification likely.
+In 1576, a Matías de Tolosa requested an emigration licence in order to assist his "rich brother Juan" in New Spain.
+The request is accompanied by a letter written from Acapulco indicating a significant personal network to assist Juan, and it makes an identification likely.